PSD3 and the end of commingled funds in Europe

 For platforms operating in both the UK and EU, the challenge is satisfying two safeguarding regimes simultaneously.
 The approaches share the same objective, structural protection of client funds, but differ in mechanism.
 The UK is moving toward a statutory trust framework for safeguarded funds, building on the FCA's existing Client Assets Sourcebook (CASS) approach.
 The Supplementary Regime, effective May 2026, introduces daily reconciliation, resolution packs, and audit requirements as interim measures.

 MiCA adds a third dimension for firms involved in e-money tokens, which must be safeguarded under MiCA rather than PSD3.
-Platforms that issue or hold e-money tokens alongside traditional payment services will need to manage separate safeguarding regimes for each.
+Norton Rose Fulbright notes that the practical challenge of determining which e-money token activities require a PSD3 licence in addition to MiCA authorisation remains significant, with two-licence outcomes necessary for certain business models.
 The compliance architecture for a cross-border platform operating in the UK and EU, handling both fiat and tokenised assets, is now a multi-regime problem that demands unified infrastructure.

 The infrastructure response